nakednous/proscene3_design/source.md

 N:

-An agent is a BogusEvent reduction object.
+The object responsible to parse user gestures is called 'Agent'.
 Its goal is to collect and reduce input into a _BogusEvent_

 V: